mars0i/linkage/README.md

 files were created automatically by running 'lein new reagent ...', and may be under a different license if I haven't modified them much.)

+## General remarks on code

+The experiments are written in Clojurescript, a dialect of Clojure.
+Clojurescript code is compiled into Javascript code by the Clojurescript compile, and then (maybe) further compiled into more efficient Javascript by the Google Clojure compiler.
+So what is actually running in your browser is Javascript code, but the source code here looks like Clojure (because it is).

+I also use the Reagent Clojurescript library (a wrapper around React.js), to generate and update HTML programmatically.
+I'm using Javascript NVD3, a charting library built on the Javascript library D3.js.
+(These are Javascript libraries, but it's easy to call Javascript functions from Clojurescript code.)

 ## Setup